AICoE/elyra-aidevsecops-tutorial/docs/source/model-deployment/flask-application.md

 ### 2. Deploy your application

-#### **Requirements**
+#### **Requirements for Tensorflow+Flask+Gunicorn**

 - Image Name: `quay.io/thoth-station/elyra-aidevsecops-tutorial:v0.5.0`

-- [DeploymentConfig](../../../manifests/base/deploymentconfig.yaml): Deployment configs are templates for running applications on OpenShift.
+- [DeploymentConfig](../../../manifests/overlays/inference/deploymentconfig.yaml): Deployment configs are templates for running applications on OpenShift.
 This will give the cluster the necessary information to deploy your Flask application.

 - [Service](../../../manifests/base/service.yaml): A service manifest allows for an application running on a set of OpenShift pods to be exposed as a network service.

 - [Route](../../../manifests/base/route.yaml): Routes are used to expose services.
 This route will give your model deployment a reachable hostname to interact with.

+#### **Requirements for Pytorch+Flask+Gunicorn**

+- Image Name: `quay.io/thoth-station/elyra-aidevsecops-pytorch-inference:v0.13.0`

+- [DeploymentConfig](../../../manifests/overlays/pytorch-inference/deploymentconfig.yaml): Deployment configs are templates for running applications on OpenShift.
+This will give the cluster the necessary information to deploy your Flask application.

+- [Service](../../../manifests/overlays/pytorch-inference/service.yaml): A service manifest allows for an application running on a set of OpenShift pods to be exposed as a network service.

+- [Route](../../../manifests/overlays/pytorch-inference/route.yaml): Routes are used to expose services.
+This route will give your model deployment a reachable hostname to interact with.

+#### **Requirements for NeuralMagic+Flask+Gunicorn**

+NOTE: _Deepsparse deployment at the moment works only with CPU that supports avx2, avx512 flags (even better if [avx512_vnni](https://en.wikichip.org/wiki/x86/avx512_vnni) with VNNI is available: https://github.com/neuralmagic/deepsparse/issues/186).
+Please check your environment running `cat /proc/cpuinfo` to identify flags and verify if your machine supports the deployment.
+In the deployment manifests in `nm-inference` overlay you need to set the env variable NM_ARCH=avx2|avx512._

+- Image Name: `quay.io/thoth-station/neural-magic-deepsparse:v0.13.0`

+- [DeploymentConfig](../../../manifests/overlays/nm-inference/deploymentconfig.yaml): Deployment configs are templates for running applications on OpenShift.
+This will give the cluster the necessary information to deploy your Flask application.

+- [Service](../../../manifests/overlays/nm-inference/service.yaml): A service manifest allows for an application running on a set of OpenShift pods to be exposed as a network service.

+- [Route](../../../manifests/overlays/nm-inference/route.yaml): Routes are used to expose services.
+This route will give your model deployment a reachable hostname to interact with.

 #### **Using Operate First with ArgoCD**

-Once all manifests for your project (e.g. deployment, service, routes, workflows, pipelines) are created and placed in your repo under `/manifests` folde, you can make a request to the Operate First team to use ArgoCD for your application.
+Once all manifests for your project (e.g. deployment, service, routes, workflows, pipelines) are created and placed in your repo under `/manifests` folder, you can make a request to the Operate First team to use ArgoCD for your application.

 This way [ArgoCD][2] will be used to maintain your application and keep it in sync with all of your current changes.
-Once you create a new release of your application (e.g. you change your model, you add a new metric, you add a new feature, etc.) and a new image is available, all you need to do is update the [imagestreamtag](../../../manifests/overlays/test/imagestreamtag.yaml#L10) so that ArgoCD can deploy new version.
+Once you create a new release of your application (e.g. you change your model, you add a new metric, you add a new feature, etc.) and a new image is available, all you need to do is update the [imagestreamtag](../../../manifests/overlays/inference/imagestreamtag.yaml#L10) so that ArgoCD can deploy new version.

 Note: An [AICoE Pipeline][3] can also automatically update the [imagestreamtag](../../../manifests/overlays/test/imagestreamtag.yaml#L10) once a new release is created.